FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/lakshmi.md

     notes:
       - note: "2 players are marked with telegraphed circular AoEs - once placed, these AoEs will grow in size."
       - note: "Marked players should try to place these puddles on the edge of the platform and next to each other to minimize the affected space."
-  - title: "Vril Bubbles & Seduce"
+  - title: "Seduce"
     phases:
       - phase: 01
-    combo:
-      - title: "Vril Bubbles"
     roles:
       - role: "Everyone"
+    dutyActions:
+      - action: "Vril"
     tags:
-          - tag: "Mechanic"
-          - tag: "Duty Action"
-        notes:
-          - note: "Vril is used as a currency that allows the activation of a Duty Action."
-          - note: "Collect Vril by running into one of the blue bubbles - this will allow you to activate your Bubble action."
-      - title: "Seduce"
-        roles:
-          - role: "Everyone"
-        tags:
       - tag: "Ultimate"
     notes:
       - note: "This is Lakshmi's ultimate and when she leaves the arena, all players should activate their Vril Bubble duty action in order to survive."
-  - title: "Vril Bubbles & Divine Denial"
+  - title: "Divine Denial"
     phases:
       - phase: 02
-    combo:
-      - title: "Vril Bubbles"
     roles:
       - role: "Everyone"
-        tags:
-          - tag: "Mechanic"
-          - tag: "Duty Action"
-        notes:
-          - note: "Vril is used as a currency that allows the activation of a Duty Action."
-          - note: "Collect Vril by running into one of the blue bubbles - this will allow you to activate your Bubble action."
-      - title: "Divine Denial"
-        roles:
+    dutyActions:
-          - role: "Everyone"
+      - action: "Vril"
     tags:
       - tag: "Knockback"
       - tag: "Area AoE"
     notes:
       - note: "Lakshmi will move to the center of the arena and activate an area wide telegraph."
       - note: "All players should activate their Vril Bubble duty action and move towards the center to avoid being pushed off the edge."
   - title: "Path of Light"
     phases:
       - phase: 02